Noakhali District: Nijhum Dwip

-During winter thousands of migratory birds flock to the island.
+During winter, thousands of migratory birds flock to the island.
 The fishermen use the airy and sunny land as an ideal place for drying their catches from the sea.
 Sometimes they construct straw huts on the island as seasonal residences.

-On 8 April 2001 the government declared the 40,390 acre of forest of the Jahajmara range including 9,550 acre of forest land on Nijhum Dweep as a national park to protect the development of the biodiversity of the forest.
+On 8 April 2001, the then government declared the 40,390 acre of forest of the Jahajmara range including 9,550 acre of forest land on Nijhum Dweep as a national park to protect the development of the biodiversity of the forest.

 Musapur Closure

 It is located on the bank of the Feni river, in Companygonj upazila.
 The Musapur Closure Dam, which was constructed at a cost of Tk 194 crore at Musapur under Companiganj Upazila of the district, has ushered in a new prospect to the people living around it.

 The dam was constructed applying workforce of around 6,000 labourers and is supposed to prevent salinity to about 1.30 lakh hectares of cropland under 14 upazilas in Noakhali, Comilla and Chandpur districts.
 However, a certain portion of the dam was washed away within three hours of its construction; later with the joint efforts of locals and the Water Development Board (WDB) here, the erosion could be prevented.